VP of Marketing

 An org consolidation allows you to run your business more efficiently, because you can assign tasks across groups, run consolidated reports, and have one org as the single source of truth.
 You can also save money on duplicate license costs for any users who need access to both original orgs; plus, you have lower costs for setting up and managing the same or similar fields or processes in both instances.

 This is ultimately a considerable cost saver.
+Learn more on saving on Salesforce sandbox spend.

 As we’ve discussed, a Salesforce org merge is a considerable undertaking.
 That’s why it’s wise to be as organized as possible before you begin.
 And good organization starts with information gathering.
 Answer the following questions: